Going into forums or commenting on blog posts with promotional material can do a lot more harm than good sometimes.

 - Which hosting company is best?

 I LOVE WP Engine!!
 As a website builder, I’ve used every major hosting company on the planet and most stink.
-Especially the big name $4-8/mo hosts like HostGator, GoDaddy, Bluehost and others … I’d avoid those.
-I suggest WP Engine because they are very fast to load your website, they are incredible secure (even fix your website for free if you get hacked!), they have awesome support and make daily backups of your website.
+Especially the big-name $4-8/mo hosts like HostGator, GoDaddy, Bluehost, and others … I’d avoid those.
+I suggest WP Engine because they are very fast to load your website, they are incredibly secure (even fix your website for free if you get hacked!), they have awesome support, and make daily backups of your website.
 I wrote a very detailed blog post about this here.

 - What software do you use for accounting?

 I LOVE Freshbooks!!
-As a business coach, I needed a fast and easy way to invoice my clients, to keep track of late payments, and charge late fees when necessary.
+As a business coach, I needed a fast and easy way to invoice my clients, keep track of late payments, and charge late fees when necessary.
 Freshbooks does most of that automatically.
 It’s SO easy and it’s very affordable.
-More, Freshbooks keeps tracks of my daily income and expenses.
-I even invited my CPA to use my account so he can get all of the Profit & Loss or accounting forms he needs, when he needs it.
-I wrote a very detailed blog post about this here.
+More, Freshbooks keeps track of my daily income and expenses.
+I even invited my CPA to use my account so he can get all of the Profit & Loss or accounting forms he needs whenever he needs them.

 Loving this content?
 Signup for my email list and get notified when new blog posts come out!
-Simply optin (top right sidebar, blue box) and I’ll send you a quick email each Tuesday so you have the best tips in how to build your audience and monetize your business.
+Simply opt-in (top right sidebar, blue box) and I’ll send you a quick email each Tuesday so you have the best tips on how to build your audience and monetize your business.
 You’ll also receive my FREE 8-video series, The 7 Deadliest Mistakes You’re Making on Your Website.